danielhusar/a11y-report/README.md

 > Run accessibility report on the provided urls via [axe-core](https://github.com/dequelabs/axe-core)

 ## How it works
-It will use [puppeeter](https://github.com/GoogleChrome/puppeteer) to run axe-core on all provided urls, and collect all violations.
-After it prints whole report it will process exit.
-Make sure you have at least axe-core ^3.0.0 in your pages.
-You can also provide [axe url](#axeurl) to be automatically injected for you.
+Using [puppeeter](https://github.com/GoogleChrome/puppeteer) we run axe-core on all provided urls and collect all violations.

+Make sure you have at least axe-core ^3.0.0 loaded in your pages or provide [axe url](#axeurl) to be automatically injected for you.

 ![screenshot.png](screenshot.png)